SENPAI-Molecular-Dynamics/SENPAI/README.md

 Q: Who are you?

 A: Thomas Murgia, 19y old at the time of writing this.
-I'm a second year undergraduate student of chemistry at the Université Toulouse 3 in France.
+I'm a second year undergraduate student of chemistry at the UniversitÃ© Toulouse 3 in France.

 I plan to keep going with projects like those and hopefully get involved in purely academic and fundamental research in chemistry until the end of my days.